-Salesforce allows users to make their own test classes; approximately 75 percent of the code is covered by the test classes only.
-This is done to make sure that there are no issues in Salesforce Dashboard during production.
-Test classes allow testing the logic for Apex triggers, Apex class, Visualforce Controller, Visualforce Extensions, Batch Apex, Queueable Apex, and Future Apex.
+Salesforce allows users to make their test classes; approximately 75 percent of the code is covered by the test classes only.
+This is done to make sure that there are no issues in the Salesforce Dashboard during production.
+Test classes allow testing the logic for Apex triggers, Apex classes, Visualforce Controller, Visualforce Extensions, Batch Apex, Queueable Apex, and Future Apex.

-Test classes in Salesforce allow about 75 percent of code coverage, which means more than half of the testing work is completed by the test classes themselves.
-They work similarly to Python testing where the written code is tested by a just-in-time compiler performing the testing.
+Test classes in Salesforce allow about 75 percent code coverage, which means more than half of the testing work is completed by the test classes themselves.
+They work similarly to Python testing, where the written code is tested by a just-in-time compiler performing the testing.

 Test Methods